scottcarr/wind/wavescript-esq_example.md

             else:
                 yield line

-For convience, I define a *namedtuple* (essentially a struct) for holding each "reading."
+For confidence, I define a *namedtuple* (essentially a struct) for holding each "reading."

     def unpack_line(lines):